 Session 13/15Page 1/5 Cooperating with the biological parents

-Cooperating with the biological parents
+Cooperating with the biological parents or relatives

 Competences to be exercised: